Judge says Djokovic can stay in Australia, but saga isn't over yet - ExBulletin

 The decision to revoke his visa was made just over an hour later.

 Secretary Andrews did not immediately respond to a request for comment.
-But a spokesperson for Minister of Immigration, Citizenship, Migrant Services and Multicultural Affairs, Alex Hawke, acknowledged the court’s decision, adding that ministers’ personal discretion remains at play.
+But a spokesman for the minister of immigration, citizenship, migrant services and multicultural affairs, Alex Hawke, acknowledged the court’s decision, adding that the minister’s personal discretion remains at play.

-Still, the Djokovics family declared the victory at a press conference in Belgrade, Serbia.
+Still, Djokovic’s family declared victory at a press conference in Belgrade, Serbia.

 The virtual hearing crashed multiple times due to an overwhelming number of people from around the world trying to watch the procedure.